microsoft/semantic-kernel/docs/decisions/0047-azure-open-ai-connectors.md

 Cons:

 - Large breaking changes for developers using the current OpenAI connector for Azure.
-- [Potential Dependency Conflicts](#potential-dependency-conflicts) may arise if the `Azure.AI.OpenAI` team does not update their package in a timely manner.
+- [Potential Dependency Conflicts](#potential-dependency-conflicts) may arise if the `Azure.AI.OpenAI` team does not update their package.

 ## Option 3 - Keep OpenAI and Azure in the same connector (As is).